nagasudhirpulla/taming_python/blog/skills/flask_forms.md

 <hr/>

-* In this post we will learn how to create a form in a python flask web application *
+* In this post we will learn how to create a form in a python flask web application and perform basic front-end and server-side form input validation

 ## Example
 * The below server.py is a simple flask server